US Dollar Global Dominance: Historical Predictions vs. Current Reality

 First, while the dollar is effectively the world’s reserve currency, its share of global central bank currency reserves has been steadily shrinking for many years.
 Today, about 59% of global central bank currency reserves are held in dollars.
 But in 2000, that number was 70%.

 Second, American politicians have grossly abused the dollar’s privileged status.
-One way they’ve done so is to borrow trillions of dollars to finance the country’s welfare-warfare state while simultaneously cutting taxes.
+One way they’ve done so is by borrowing trillions of dollars to finance the country’s welfare-warfare state while simultaneously cutting taxes.
 No matter how much money its politicians borrow, central banks still need to accumulate dollars since so many global transactions are settled in dollars.
-Companies everywhere that conduct business internationally need to exchange their local currencies into dollars to pay for goods and services.
+Companies everywhere that conduct business internationally need to exchange their local currencies for dollars to pay for goods and services.

 Third, Uncle Sam persists in using the dollar as a hammer to hold over the heads of its adversaries.
 One form this hammer takes is US domination of the international payments settlement system called SWIFT – the Society for Worldwide Interbank Financial Telecommunication.
 This organization offers over 11,000 financial institutions in more than 200 countries a network enabling them to send and receive payment orders – mainly dollars – in a secure, standardized format.